adamhinton/CMDBuddy/README.md

 ### Frontend

-- **Next13**: For routing, server components, data management and more.
+- **NextJS 13**: For routing, server components, data management and more.
 - **React with TypeScript**: To build a dynamic, component-based user interface.
 - **Styled-components**: For component-specific styles and theming.
 - **Redux**: For state management, including the management of user-generated commands and parameters.
 - **Zod**: For frontend type validation.
-- **React-Router-Dom**: For application routing and navigation.
+- **Next13's App Router**: For application routing and navigation.

 ## Features